Why Golden Bay in New Zealand is so great?

 You’ve probably heard that beer has played a significant role in the local culture of New Zealand, going back to the 1840s.
 And not only because Kiwis love to drink beer under the gentle sunbeams but being home to the perfect location and climate to cultivate the best and most unique hops in the world.
 That’s why you will find numerous breweries in Nelson region but at McCashin’s you can have a tour through their big beer factory accomplished by tasting a wide range of unique beers.
 If a tasting dose was not enough for you then you can purchase more of this refreshing drink at Mc Cashin’s restaurant.

 If you didn’t have time for a proper breakfast or you are planing to have long ride then visit the hidden oasis of Crusoe´s Cafe & Bar.
 It’s a tranquil spacious restaurant with a funky decor and cozy, relaxing atmosphere.
 There are many great aspects about this place.
 One of them is that they please every food preference that exists on the planet.
 I’m not talking about vegetarian or lactose intolerance, because we got used to it already but also the special needs that makes everyone’s life more complicated like gluten free and vegan.
-Moreover the size of the meals will make your eyes grow and the taste will leave you in delightful and speechless splendor.
-The place is beloved by the locals because of the delicious homemade and locally sourced food.
-It’s definitely a lovely spot to get charged with positive vibes and talk to people who are living there.
+Moreover the size of the meals will make your eyes grow.
+The place is beloved by the locals because of the homemade and locally sourced food.

 No doubt that Kaiteriteri is home to one of the most beautiful beaches of Golden Bay.
 It lays around 13 kilometers from Motueka and offers incredible golden sand and clear turquoise water.
 The magnitude of the main beach is vast but if you require something a bit more private then there are two attractive alternatives for you: on the left side from the main beach behind the bushes you will discover a path leading to a smaller beach, which carries the name Breaker Bay.
 It’s the epitome of a lovely paradise, surrounded by rocks covered with huge mussels.
 On the right side is Kaiteriteri’s little brother, equally beautiful but with less people.